Multi-Party Supervised Fine-tuning of Language Models for Multi-Party Dialogue Generation: Introduction

 In this work, we propose a \textbf{Mu}lti-\textbf{Pa}rty \textbf{S}upervised (\textbf{\ModelName}) fine-tuning framework to train LLMs as the {\MultiParty} participants.
 Starting from a conventional instruct version of LLM which can handle two-party conversations, we provide an extra post-training stage in which the {\MultiParty} datasets are supervised fine-tuned, such that adapt its chat capability from the two-party to the multi-party format.
-As indicated by Figure \ref{fig:paradigm}, we pre-process the dataset by annotating lists of roles and sample-wise scene descriptions.
+As indicated by Figure \ref{fig:paradigm}, we preprocess the dataset by annotating lists of roles and sample-wise scene descriptions.
 We allow the LLM to be fine-tuned with each role's utterance while other roles are masked as context.
 We further apply this approach as the basis of {\MultiParty} builder by designing the model to recognize the next speaker simultaneously.
 By thoroughly designed experiments, we find our {\ModelName} can both generate state-of-the-art response quality and achieve the highest next-speaker prediction accuracy, compared with previous baselines, within the {\MultiParty} scope.
-We also provide several interesting {\MultiParty} case simulations which indicate our approach can generate stylized and dramatic scripts.
+We also provide several entertainment {\MultiParty} case simulations which indicate our approach can generate stylized and dramatic scripts.
 Our study shed some light on the constructions of AI-involved discussion or debate, and multi-agent environments.
-Our main contributions are as follows: \begin{itemize} \item We propose an LLM-based approach to learn to participate in multi-party dialogue, which to the best of our knowledge, is the first time to introduce LLM in this area. \item We develop two strategies to build a multi-party dialogue simulator, which could be applied to show-script creation, scenario simulation, or debate rehearsal. \item We design experiments to verify the effectiveness of our methodology, including the next-speaker prediction, and assessment of multi-party response qualities. \item We examine the capability of our approach as the multi-party dialogue simulator, with substantial case performance observed. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We propose a purely training-based approach to let the LLM participate in multi-party dialogue. \item We develop two strategies to build a multi-party dialogue simulator, which could be applied to show-script creation, scenario simulation, or debate rehearsal. \item We design experiments to verify the effectiveness of our methodology, including the next-speaker prediction, and assessment of multi-party response qualities. \item Our approach can be further employed as the multi-party dialogue simulator, with significant cases observed. \end{itemize}